EndPointCorp/end-point-blog/2013/05/21/making-python-code-little-bit-cleaner.html.md

 ### Remarks

-Pylint is great – sometimes even too great.
+Pylint is great—sometimes even too great.

 I usually ignore many of the errors, as too often the changes needed to satisfy pylint are not worth time spending on them.
 One of common problems found by pylint is that the variable name is too short.
 It has a rule that all the names should have between 2 and 30 characters.
 There is nothing bad with one letter variable, especially when it is something like Point(x, y) or it is a small local variable, something like for i in xrange(1,1000).